- First of All, What is Employee Engagement?

 Here are some questions you can include in your employee engagement survey:

-Once you have analyzed the results of your employee engagement survey, you’ll be able to identify the areas where you need to work the most.
+Once you have analyzed the results of your employee engagement survey, you'll be able to identify the areas where you need to work the most and develop a comprehensive engagement action plan.

 Team leads and managers believe in a need to micromanage the work.
 They recognize that without micromanaging, no task will get done.
 This misconception can make your remote employees disengaged.
 Employees want to work with autonomy and feel trusted.
 Micromanaging them will make them feel alienated and lose productivity.